OpenZeppelin/compound-monitoring/README.md

 This agent monitors the UniswapAnchoredProxy contract for PriceGuarded events which indicate that a ValidatorProxy reported a cToken price that is outside of the Uniswap V2 TWAP percent threshold.
 Alert type is set to Degraded and severity is set to High.

+## Autotasks

+### Underlying Asset Autotask

+This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the COMP Underlying Asset bot.

+### cToken Transaction Autotask

+This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the cToken Transaction bot.

+### Compound Distribution Autotask

+This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Distribution bot.

+### Compound Governance Autotask

+This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Governance bot.

+### Compound Large Borrows Governance Autotask

+This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Large Borrows bot.

+### Oracle Price Autotask

+This autotask sends alerts to Compound's discord channel when Openzepplin's Defender Forta Sentinel picks up on an alert for the Compound Price Oracle bot.